costoffreedom/costoffreedom-book/book/appendix/attributions.md

 communism.

+<span id='the-big-conversation-space'></span>By The Big Conversation Space (Niki Korth & Clémence de Montgolfier) is an art and research collaborative dedicated to conversations of all shapes, sizes, and (file) formats.

 <span id='tim-boykett'></span>Tim Boykett is involved in researches in the field of nearrings, relations
 between theoretical computer science and abstract algebra.